Goal Zero Nomad 50 Review

 Multiple Device Charging Speed

 A burly 50-watt panel naturally lacks the portability of a smaller capacity model.
 The Nomad 50 is not a lightweight product and isn't really designed for backcountry use unless weight is not a concern.
-This panel weighs in at 7.2 pounds or 115 ounces.
+This panel weighs in at roughly 7 pounds or 110.4oz ounces.
 This is far and beyond any other product in this review and kind of sets the Goal Zero in a class of its own in terms of what it is designed for.
+Folded this panel comes in at 17" x 11.25" x 2.5."
+Unfolded it's 17" x 53" x 1.5."
+That makes this a pretty sizeable panel.
 Car camping and other backcountry trips where weight isn't a concern are the great uses for this large panel.

 Along with its substantial weight, the Nomad 50 also has a substantial price tag.
 This panel is a serious investment.
 Before purchasing, we would recommend you do research to ensure this is the setup that will best suit your needs and your next adventure.
 The fact that it is designed to work with a battery pack also means that you will want to look into the options in that realm as well — an added expense.
 Though it comes at a cost, this may be the best option for your next adventure.